ffroliva/mimecast-frontend/README.md

 ## Overview of the app

-This app searches and count the number of matches is found of a given terms in files of a given filepath at `localhost` in a stream like fashion. (non-blocking)
+This app searches and count the number of matches of a given terms is found in files of a given filepath at various `servers` in a stream like fashion. (non-blocking)

 ## Stack of tecnologies